5 Methods Japanese Use for Dealing With Loose Change

 There’s a law in Japan that disallows the use of more than 20 coins of the same denomination at one time.
 But if you stay under the 20-coin-per denomination rule, you’ll be able to add a nice amount of coinage to your travel pass.

-When charging up your Pasmo or Suica, choose a Tokyo Metro ticket vending machine (pink kiosks), which allows you to use 10 yen coins when charging up.
+When topping up your Suica or other IC cards, choose a Tokyo Metro ticket vending machine (pink kiosks), which allows you to use 10 yen coins when charging up.
 You won’t be able to use 1 yens or 5 yens.

 You can then use the credit on your Pasmo or Suica at most convenience stores and participating supermarkets.